-- PROPER VENTILATION carries air pollutants outside your RV, and dilutes emissions from indoor sources with fresh air from the outdoors. - POOR VENTILATION may increase pollutant levels inside your RV.
-High temperature and humidity levels can also increase the concentration of some indoor air pollutants. - The people most at risk for reactions to poor air quality include children, the elderly, and persons with: asthma, allergies, heart disease, or chronic lung diseases such as bronchitis and emphysema.
+- Proper Ventilation carries air pollutants outside your RV, and dilutes emissions from indoor sources with fresh air from the outdoors. - Poor Ventilation may increase pollutant levels inside your RV.
+High temperature and humidity levels can also increase the concentration of some indoor air pollutants. - Those most at risk for REACTIONS to poor air quality include: Children, The Elderly, and Persons with Asthma, Allergies, Heart Disease, or Chronic Lung Diseases such as Bronchitis and Emphysema.